 A very real condition for foster parents and caregivers is Compassion Fatigue, also known as Secondary Traumatic Stress or STS.
 Dr. Charles Figley states that Secondary Traumatic Stress is “the natural consequent behaviors resulting from knowledge about a traumatizing event experienced by a significant other.
 It is the stress resulting from helping or wanting to help a traumatized or suffering person.”
 As foster parents, we are likely to experience some sort of emotional or physical response to the variety of stresses and anxieties when we care for those who have suffered from abuse, neglect, and trauma.
 Indeed, we are often at risk of STS, or Compassion Fatigue, as we not only work with children who have suffered trauma and anxiety but live with these children 24 hours a day.
 So it should not come as a surprise that, According to a study by the University of Bristol’s Hadley Centre for Adoption and Foster Care, Compassion Fatigue is a condition that is widespread among today’s foster parents.

 Several factors can contribute to Compassion Fatigue.
-These include over-emphasizing with a child and his history of trauma, which might place us at risk of internalizing their pain and trauma.
+These include over-empathizing with a child and his history of trauma, which might place us at risk of internalizing their pain and trauma.
 Along with that, we might have experienced our own personal trauma or personal loss, and our own past experiences may resurface, making us even more at risk for internalizing the trauma of the child placed in our home and one that we are caring for.
 For some, Compassion Fatigue might also occur due to lack of a lack of recovery time.
 As we care for children in our home on a daily basis, and with children coming in and out of our homes constantly, we often do not allow ourselves any time to recover from a very emotionally demanding lifestyle.
 Finally, as we continue to listen to the traumatic and sometimes horrific stories that the children placed in our homes have experienced, this not only wears us down emotionally and burns us out but can lead to Compassion Fatigue.

 There are a number of ways of treating or addressing Compassion Fatigue.
 To begin with, those who suffer from Compassion Fatigue must practice self-care; something that is critical for foster parents.
 In truth, if we do not care for ourselves, we cannot care for the children placed in our homes who are in desperate need of support, compassion, and love.